znsio/specmatic-documentation/documentation/manage_contracts.md

 ### Shared Repo

-one contract `.spec` file is defined in collaboration with its consumer and producers.
-For e.g. FrontEnd and BackEnd developer define the contract together as per the requirement and design.
+A contract `.spec` file is defined in collaboration with Architects of consumer and producer. e.g. FrontEnd and BackEnd developers define the contract together as per the requirement and design.
-Once Contract defined starts working independently, these parties if don't use the common source of truth throughout chances of breech of `.spec` are there.
+Once the Contract is defined, both backend and frontend teams starts working independently.
+These parties if don't use the single source of truth throughout, chances of breech of contract `.spec` are there.
-This found late in process will be costly to fix and align.
+This discrepancy found late in process will be costly to respond and fix.
 Hence, the agreed `.spec` should be kept in common place for reference.
-The best way is to keep it on common `repo` on Git.
+The best way is to keep it in common `repo` on Git.
-This repo can be reference by all the parties depending on this `.spec`
+This repo is reference for all the parties.

 ```gherkin
 Shared Repo: "https://github.com/contracts/"